safdar-azeem/prisma-sharding/README.md

 Migrations after `--until` stay pending so the next `yarn db:update` runs their SQL, including backfills.
 Use `--only shard_1,shard_2` to restrict targets.

-#### `prisma-sharding-push` (unsafe, explicit opt-in)
+#### `prisma-sharding-push`

-A deliberate escape hatch for a disposable local database only.
-It bypasses migration history, so it is blocked unless `SHARD_ALLOW_UNSAFE_PUSH=true` is set, and always refuses to run with `NODE_ENV=production`.
-The normal workflow never needs it.
+A direct `prisma db push` against every configured database and shard, forwarding any flags you pass (`--force-reset`, `--accept-data-loss`, …).
+It bypasses migration history, so `yarn db:update` remains the normal workflow — but it needs no opt-in environment variable and runs in any `NODE_ENV`.

 #### `prisma-studio-next`